 Arrange a presurgery tour

-- Tours are conducted twice weekly for children scheduled for surgery and their parents.
+- Please contact our pediatric surgery deaprtment if you are interested in a presurgery tour.
 Parents find this helps relieve their anxiety about the upcoming surgery.
 Call 937-641-3476 for more information.

 Request x-rays and test results

 - Talk to your child’s primary doctor to find out if he or she will be sending test results and x-rays or if you will need to bring them to your child’s appointment.